Eduard Wirths: Selection of prisoners

 Importantly, Wirths also asserted medical control of prisoner selections at the Auschwitz-Birkenau camp, which, prior to spring 1943, had been conducted by the camp commander and his subordinates.
 Wirths insisted upon taking his own personal turn in performing selections, which he could have deferred to physician subordinates.
 Witness testimony given at the Trial of Adolf Eichmann provided a useful insight into how the SS approached the issue of how to record the deaths of Auschwitz prisoners (this did not include those who had been immediately selected for gassing – their admission was simply not recorded in the death registers).
 Those who died while imprisoned at Auschwitz were always recorded as having died from natural causes and never from being executed or murdered.

 Wirths was promoted to SS-Sturmbannführer (major) in September 1944.
 Following the evacuation of Auschwitz in January 1945 he was transferred, along with many other former Auschwitz personnel, to the Mittelbau-Dora concentration camp in Thuringia.
 Wirths again held the post of chief camp physician until Mittelbau-Dora's evacuation in April 1945.

 Capture and suicide

 Wirths was captured by the Allies at the end of the war and held in custody by British forces.
 Later, on 20 September 1945, knowing that he would face trial for war crimes, Wirths committed suicide by hanging.

-In 2014 Wirths' son Peter donated his father's photo albums to the USHMM - these contain photos of the Wirths family at the Solahütte, Wirths with Rudolf Hoess and pictures of the building of the SS hospital at Auschwitz.
+In 2014 Wirths' son Peter donated his father's photo albums to the USHMM – these contain photos of the Wirths family at the Solahütte, Wirths with Rudolf Höss, pictures of the old village of Birkenau before it was destroyed and pictures of the building of the SS hospital at Auschwitz.